Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?

 To set up Google Analytics in WordPress, the first thing you’ll need to do is install the ExactMetrics plugin.

 Once you’ve purchased ExactMetrics, you can download the plugin from your account area.
-Just login and go to the Downloads tab.
-Then click on Download ExactMetrics to get the ZIP file.
-Alternately, you can grab the lite version to try for free.
+Just log in and go to the Downloads tab.
+Then, click on Download ExactMetrics to get the ZIP file.
+Alternatively, you can grab the lite version to try for free.

-Now head over to your WordPress website and go to Plugins.
-Then click Add New and on the top, you’ll see an option, Upload Plugin.
+Now, head over to your WordPress website and go to Plugins.
+Click Add New at the top, and you’ll see an option to Upload Plugin.

 Once the installation is complete, click on Activate Plugin to use ExactMetrics.

-The setup wizard will then ask you about the type of website you want to connect.
-You can choose from 3 options: Business website, Publisher (Blog), or Ecommerce.
+The setup wizard will ask you about the type of website you want to connect.
+You can choose from 3 options: Business website, Publisher (Blog), or eCommerce.

 Select your website type and click Save and Continue.

 In the next step, you’ll have to connect your Google account.
-Now select the account that you used earlier to add a property to Google Analytics.
+Select the account that you used earlier to add a property to Google Analytics.

 Next, you’ll have to grant permissions for the plugin to properly set up tracking.